DarsDars

 • If you sign in with Apple or Google, the identifier that provider returns to us (we don't see your Apple/Google password).

-• Optional profile fields you choose to provide: chosen username, avatar style, study pathway, year level, madhab, syllabus preferences, daily-minutes goal, preferred study time, and language.
+• Optional profile fields you choose to provide: chosen username, avatar style or a profile photo you upload, study pathway, year level, madhab, syllabus preferences, daily-minutes goal, preferred study time, and language.

 • For students under 16, a parent or guardian email address may be collected at sign-up so we can comply with UK GDPR safeguarding requirements.